LauraJones929/portfolio-P4/README.md

 ### Imagery

-Photographic imagery is used in some parts of the site, all images are sourced from [Pixabay](https://pixabay.com/photos/search/) and [Pexels.](https://www.pexels.com/)
+Photographic imagery is used in some parts of the site, all images are sourced from [Pexels.](https://www.pexels.com/)

 The landing page consists of a header, a background image, a welcome message and a footer.
 The chosen background image was selected because of its subtle tones and lack of contrast against the other elements, as I did not want to distract the site user away from the text.